RoseannaGG/Toad_Genetics_Pipeline/README.md

 ## 14. Structure

-- export structure file in R
+- export structure file from R
+- test structure locally
+- upload to server and run
+- upload output to structure harvester
+-

 ## 15. FIS